AdobeDocs/campaign-web.en/help/v8/preview-test/test-deliveries.md

     Depending on the message channel, test deliveries can be sent to the following types of recipients:

     * For SMS and emails, you can use [test profiles](#test-profiles), which are specific additional recipients in the database.
-[Learn more](../audience/test-profiles.md)

-    * For SMS and emails, you can also use the [substitution from main target](#substitution-profiles) mode, which sends the test deliveries to an email test address or phone number, and use personalization data of an existing profile.
+You can also use the [substitution from main target](#substitution-profiles) mode, which sends the test deliveries to an email test address or phone number, and use personalization data of an existing profile.
 This allows you to experience the message as the recipients would, giving you an accurate representation of the content that the profile will receive.

     * For push messages, you can use [subscribers](#subscribers), which are fictitious subscribers added to the database.
 They are created in the [!DNL Campaign] console.
 Learn more in [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/audience/add-profiles/test-profiles.html){target="_blank"}